 For some patients postoperative cognitive dysfunction will resolve itself after a day or two, but other patients will suffer with the symptoms of postoperative cognitive dysfunction for a much longer period of time.
 A study cited in a 2014 article published in Scientific American found that, out of 459 patients receiving general anesthesia, 24 percent displayed confusion after the surgery and 15 percent displayed some type of mental impairment three months after the procedure, suggesting that anesthesia may have lasting effects on the brain for some patients.

-What To Do if You Experienced an Anesthesia Overdose
+What To Do if You Experienced an Anesthesia Overdose in Philadelphia

 If you believe you or a loved one is suffering the effects of an anesthesia overdose, it is important that you speak with an experienced medical malpractice attorney right away.
 Pennsylvania and New Jersey laws give patients injured by anesthesia errors a limited amount of time within which to seek compensation for their injuries.
 These cases are difficult to investigate and prepare for trial, which is why injured patients need legal counsel familiar with these types of injuries.